A Great Question About Breaking Into Stand-up Comedy And Becoming A Comedian

 I want to send clips of my act to talent agencies.

-First let me say that any video clips sent to any talent agency would need to be sent with these attributes in place:
+First, let me say that any video clips sent to a talent agency must meet these criteria:

-1. The comedian needs to be armed with a MINIMUM of 30 solid performing minutes (45 minutes is preferred) of proven, powerful and consistently funny stand-up comedy material that has been “battle tested” in front of live audiences.
+1. The comedian needs to have a minimum of 30 solid performing minutes (45 minutes is preferred) of proven, powerful, and consistently funny stand-up comedy material that has been “battle-tested” in front of live audiences.

-2. The comedian needs to have a G-PG 13 stand-up comedy act (or cleaner) as most talent agencies service business or corporate clients.
+2. The comedian needs to have a G to PG-13 stand-up comedy act (or cleaner), as most talent agencies service business or corporate clients.

-Note: There are some exceptions to this if the comedian can only deliver an “adult” act, but those type of “agency” representations are made available to only the most experienced comedians who have already developed a substantial following in the comedy club arena.
+Note: There are some exceptions if the comedian can only deliver an “adult” act, but those types of agency representations are available only to the most experienced comedians who have already developed a substantial following in the comedy club arena.

-3. The comedian would need to have a pro website (electronic press kit or EPK) with the comedian’s resume, bio, testimonials, video clips, etc.
+3. The comedian needs to have a professional website (electronic press kit or EPK) that includes their resume, bio, testimonials, video clips, etc.

-4. The video clips would need to be filmed performing for a live audience.
-Bigger is better unless the comedian is really killing in the clip.
+4. The video clips must be filmed performing for a live audience.
+A bigger audience is better unless the comedian is really killing in the clip.

 Stand-up Comedy Metrics | Laughter Measurement - Comedy Evaluator Pro